We care for individuals with a wide variety of illnesses or injuriesOutpatient Therapy Short-Term Care Long-Term Care

 The Laurels is committed to effective communication during this unprecedented time in our history.
 We regularly apprise guests, families, and associates to changes in facility status and policy as needed and as deemed appropriate.

 We have been humbled by the support we’ve received from the local community and we truly appreciate everyone’s continued cooperation and understanding.
 For more information and resources regarding COVID-19, see the COVID-19 Resources page.

 A Skilled Nursing and Rehabilitation Center

-Professionals at The Laurels of Coldwater work as a team to promote the highest level of independence and quality of life for our short-term and long-term guests - whatever their needs.
+Professionals at The Laurels of Coldwater work as a team to promote the highest level of independence and quality of life for our short-term and long-term guests, whatever their needs.
 That's because we view each guest as part of a family whose members deserve not only great care, but also compassion, dignity and a sense of purpose.

 Our short-term guests who need additional medical services after leaving a hospital experience excellent results under the care of our coordinated physician, nursing and therapy team.
-Long-term guests with physical or cognitive limitations enjoy our wide array of activities and social events, from special live entertainment to the inclusion of their families in our holiday celebrations.
+Long-term guests with physical or cognitive limitations enjoy a wide array of activities and social events, from special live entertainment to the inclusion of their families in holiday celebrations.

 Our fully secured Special Care Unit provides guests with Alzheimer's and other cognitive challenges the benefit of comforting and familiar spaces, faces and routines.

 Our building offers eloquent décor, spacious family gathering areas, an aviary and plenty of large screen TV’s.
 This provides the perfect setting for social activities and visits from family and friends.
 At The Laurels of Coldwater, we treat our guests with compassion, dignity and respect.
 We call it The Laurel Way of Caring, and we do it every day.